 - 1/3 cup pure maple syrup

-Wrap individual carrots with one slice of speck, twisting it around and overlapping slightly, leaving the top and bottom part of the carrot uncovered.
+- Wrap individual carrots with one slice of bacon, twisting it around and overlapping slightly, leaving the top and bottom part of the carrot uncovered.
 Place on baking sheet in a single row, leaving a bit of space in between each carrot.

 - Roast in preheated oven for 15 minutes, then remove from oven and brush generously with maple syrup and add some freshly ground black pepper on top if you like.
 Return to the oven and roast another 10-15 minutes, until carrot is tender and speck is crisp.
 Remove from oven and give one more light brush with maple syrup before serving.

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!